8 Best Golf Irons For Low Handicappers – 2024 Reviews & Buying Guide

 Your performance goals will have a massive influence on the kinds of irons you should consider.

 In particular, how much forgiveness versus controllability do you want in your iron?
-Do you want an iron with more of a balanced look and feel, or do you want to play it safe with a chunkier profile?
+Do you want an iron with more of a balanced look and feel, do you want a very slim iron, or do you want to play it safe with a chunkier profile?

 In general, low handicappers are expected to play irons that offer players performance (workability, stopping power, etc.) with some supportive distance and forgiveness on the side.
 But this certainly isn’t the only way to go.